gmx-io/gmx-synthetics/README.md

 - There is a dependency on the accuracy of the block timestamp because oracle prices are validated against this value, for blockchains where the blockchain nodes have some control over the timestamp, care should be taken to set the oracleTimestampAdjustment to a value that would make manipulation of the timestamp unprofitable

+## Deployment Notes

+- `scripts/verifyFallback.ts` can be used to verify contracts
+- One MarketToken contract would need to be verified using `npx hardhat verify`, thereafter all MarketToken contracts should be verified as the source code would be the same

 ## Upgrade Notes

 - If new contracts are added that may lead to a difference in pricing, e.g. of market tokens between the old and new contracts, then care should be taken to disable the old contracts before the new contracts are enabled